sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 [🔘 Run all the code checks on popular Go projects ↗](https://sourcegraph.com/search/console?q=repogroup:go-gh-100%0Alang:go%0A-file:test%0A-file:vendor%0A-file:Godeps%0Apatterntype:structural%0A%0Astrings.ToLower(...)%20==%20strings.ToLower(...)%20or%0Astrings.IndexRune(...,%20...)%20%3E%20-1%20or%0Astrings.IndexRune(...,%20...)%20%3E=%200%20or%0Astrings.IndexRune(...,%20...)%20!=%20-1%20or%0Astrings.IndexRune(...,%20...)%20==%20-1%20or%0Astrings.IndexRune(...,%20...)%20%3C%200%20or%0Astrings.IndexAny(...,%20...)%20%3E%20-1%20or%0Astrings.IndexAny(...,%20...)%20%3E=%200%20or%0Astrings.IndexAny(...,%20...)%20!=%20-1%20or%0Astrings.IndexAny(...,%20...)%20==%20-1%20or%0Astrings.IndexAny(...,%20...)%20%3C%200%20or%0Astrings.Index(...,%20...)%20%3E%20-1%20or%0Astrings.Index(...,%20...)%20%3E=%200%20or%0Astrings.Index(...,%20...)%20!=%20-1%20or%0Astrings.Index(...,%20...)%20==%20-1%20or%0Astrings.Index(...,%20...)%20%3C%200%20or%0A%0Abytes.Compare(...,%20...)%20==%200%20or%0Abytes.Compare(...,%20...)%20!=%200%20or%0A%0Afor%20:%5B~_%5D,%20:%5B~_%5D%20=%20range%20or%0A%0Afor%20true%20%7B...%7D%20or%0A%0A:%5Bs.%5D%5B:len(:%5Bs%5D)%5D%20or%0A%0Atime.Now().Sub(...)%20or%0A%0Aif%20strings.HasPrefix(:%5Bstr.%5D,%20:%5Bprefix.%5D)%20%7B%0A%20%20:%5Bstr.%5D%20=%20:%5Bstr.%5D%5Blen(:%5Bprefix%5D):%5D%0A%7D%0A%0Aor%0A%0Afor%20:%5Bi.%5D%20:=%200;%20:%5Bi.%5D%20%3C%20:%5Bn.%5D;%20:%5Bi.%5D%20%20%20%7B%0A%20%20:%5Bbs.%5D%5B:%5Bi%5D%5D%20=%20:%5Bbs.%5D%5B:%5Boffset.%5D%20:%5Bi.%5D%5D%0A%7D%0A%0Aor%0A%0Amake(...,%20:%5Bx%5D,%20:%5Bx%5D)%20or%20%0Amake(map%5B:%5B%5Bw%5D%5D%5D:%5B%5Bw%5D%5D,%200)%20or%0Amake(chan%20int,%200)%0A%0Aor%0A%0Afunc%20:%5Bfn.%5D(...)%20%7B%0A%20%20...return%0A%7D%20%0A%0Aor%20%0A%0Afunc()%20%7B%0A%20%20...return%0A%7D%0A%0Aor%0A%0A.Sub(time.Now())%0A%0Aor%0A%0Afmt.Println(%22%25s%22,%20%22...%22)%0A%0Aor%0A%0Aerrors.New(fmt.Sprintf(...))%0A%0Aor%0A%0Afor%20:%5B~_%5D,%20:%5B_.%5D%20:=%20range%20%5B%5Drune(...)%0A%0Aor%0A%0Asort.Sort(sort.IntSlice(...))%20or%0Asort.Sort(sort.StringSlice(...))%20or%0Asort.Sort(sort.StringSlice(...))%20%0A%0Aor%0A%0Aif%20:%5B~_%5D,%20ok%20:=%20:%5Bm.%5D%5B:%5Bk%5D%5D;%20ok%20%7B%0A%09:%5Bm.%5D%5B:%5Bk%5D%5D%20=%20append(:%5Bm.%5D%5B:%5Bk%5D%5D,%20%22:%5Bv1%5D%22,%20%22:%5Bv2%5D%22)%0A%7D%20else%20%7B%0A%09:%5Bm.%5D%5B:%5Bk%5D%5D%20=%20%5B%5Dstring%7B%22:%5Bv1%5D%22,%20%22:%5Bv2%5D%22%7D%0A%7D%0A%0Aor%0A%0Aif%20:%5B~_%5D,%20ok%20:=%20:%5Bm.%5D%5B:%5Bk%5D%5D;%20ok%20%7B%0A%09:%5Bm.%5D%5B:%5Bk%5D%5D%20=%20append(:%5Bm.%5D%5B:%5Bk%5D%5D,%20%22:%5Bv1%5D%22)%0A%7D%20else%20%7B%0A%09:%5Bm.%5D%5B:%5Bk%5D%5D%20=%20%5B%5Dstring%7B%22:%5Bv1%5D%22%7D%0A%7D%0A%0Aor%0A%0Aselect%20%7B%0A%09case%20%3C-time.After(0):%0A%7D%0A%0Aor%0A%0Afmt.Print(fmt.Sprintf(%22...%22,%20...))%20or%0Afmt.Println(fmt.Sprintf(%22...%22,%20...))%20or%0Afmt.Fprint(nil,%20fmt.Sprintf(%22...%22,%20...))%20or%0Afmt.Fprintln(nil,%20fmt.Sprintf(%22...%22,%20...))%20or%0Afmt.Sprint(fmt.Sprintf(%22...%22,%20...))%20or%0Afmt.Sprintln(fmt.Sprintf(%22...%22,%20...))%0A%0Aor%20%0A%0Afmt.Sprintf(%22%25s%22,%20%22...%22))
 <br />
-<sup>Side note: patterns run in order and results return early after finding "enough" matches.</sup>
+<sup>Side note: patterns run in order and results return early after finding at least 30 matches.</sup>

 The great thing about code checks as queries is that it's easy to simply delete patterns that we may not find as valuable.
 When I explored some